pfgray/blasteroids/README.md

 TODO:
 -----
-[ ] Make viewing the hitboxes an option for the players [ ] Reject duplicate usernames nicely
+- [ ] Make viewing the hitboxes an option for the players
+- [ ] chat feature with other players
+- [ ] make "games" have a limit of certain score
+- [ ] add a laser-sight when players hold "shift" so they can aim easier
+- [ ] Reject duplicate usernames nicely
-[ ] fix the score screen
+- [ ] fix the score screen
-[x] fix collision detection
+- [x] fix collision detection